 “violence.”
-“Violence” is The Hebrew word is chamas (#02555 חָמָס), and it means “violence,” “wrong,” and in this case “violence” is the better term.
-The violence that Sarah was speaking about was the way she was now being treated with contempt by her slave-girl.
+“Violence” is the Hebrew word chamas (#02555 חָמָס), and it means “violence,” or “wrong,” and in this case “violence” is the better term.
+The violence that Sarah was speaking about was the way she was now being treated with contempt by her slave girl.
 This blaming Abraham for what is happening is a very human outcome of a difficult and emotional situation.
 Since Hagar got pregnant very quickly, it was now more than apparent that Sarah’s not getting pregnant was not due to Abraham, but to her, and that would have had a huge emotional impact upon Sarah.
 It is even possible that Sarah did not think Hagar would get pregnant, which would have somewhat freed her from feeling responsible that the family did not have children.

 This is also a case of all-too-human lack of foresight and planning for a changing situation, or as we know from life, sometimes when we change things there are unintended consequences.
 No doubt Sarah wanted a child, but she did not think through how Hagar would react to her if she got pregnant when Sarah could not.
 Sarah was likely so excited about the prospect of having a child that she did not take the time to even consider how getting pregnant and having a child would change Hagar.